Which of the following statements is true regarding scientific th... | Channels for Pearson+

 1

-Begin by understanding what a scientific theory is.
-A scientific theory is a well-substantiated explanation of some aspect of the natural world that is based on a body of facts that have been repeatedly confirmed through observation and experimentation.
+Understand the definition of a scientific theory: A scientific theory is a well-substantiated explanation of some aspect of the natural world that is based on a body of evidence and has been repeatedly confirmed through observation and experimentation.

-Recognize that scientific theories are not guesses or hypotheses.
-They are developed from hypotheses that have been tested and validated through extensive research and evidence.
+Recognize that scientific theories are not guesses: Theories are developed through rigorous testing and are supported by a significant amount of evidence, distinguishing them from mere guesses.

-Consider the nature of scientific theories in the context of atomic theory.
-Atomic theory, like other scientific theories, is based on a substantial amount of experimental evidence and observations.
+Acknowledge that scientific theories can be modified: As new evidence becomes available, scientific theories can be refined or adjusted to better explain the observed phenomena.

 Watch next